Skip to main content

 11How can I reach a specific goal amount with a SIP?

-Work backwards from the goal.
-First, inflate the goal's cost to its future value (today's price grown at inflation).
-Then try different monthly amounts and time periods in this calculator until the inflation-adjusted maturity value matches that target.
-A longer horizon and an annual step-up usually get you there with a smaller starting SIP than a short, flat plan.
-Our dedicated Goal SIP calculator solves directly for the monthly amount needed.
+Work backwards: inflate your target to its future cost, then try monthly amounts and periods until the inflation-adjusted maturity matches.
+A longer horizon and annual step-up reach it with a smaller starting SIP.
+Our Goal SIP calculator solves for the monthly amount directly.

 12Does the calculator account for taxes and exit loads?